 Jon earned an MBA in 2015 from Sam Houston State University, and a BBA in Management Information Systems from the University of Arkansas in 2006.
 He currently leads a software development team at an international chemical company.

-If it’s technical, .Net related, or tastes good - Jon’s probably interested.
+If it’s technical, .Net or web related, or tastes good - Jon’s probably interested.
 An “optimistic pragmatist”, Jon’s goal is to love what he does and have those who work alongside him do the same.

 Joseph earned his Master of Science in Information Technology, with a focus in Software Architecture from Capella University in 2009.

 With a Bachelor in Psychology, a Master’s in IT, and graduate work in Technical Communications, Joe offers a unique variety of C# and app development expertise.
-He is an organizer and speaker at Houston area .Net user groups, blogs at InfoCraft, and is a member of the Lonestar College IT Advisory Board.
+He is an organizer and bio at Houston area .Net user groups, blogs at InfoCraft, and is a member of the Lonestar College IT Advisory Board.
 When not working in the office or at home, he can generally be found at St Jonah Orthodox Church, or rolling dice with his various gaming friends.

 Gary is a proactive, highly effective manager of software development teams.
 A technical professional that calls upon years of deep architecture and development experience from a wide array of software projects, he is passionate and committed to maximizing the effectiveness of organizations through the relentless pursuit of improvement.